-The increase in available capital amounts and capital ratios as a result of application of the IFRS 9 transitional arrangements is primarily derived (c.60%) from the 'Day 1' impact of IFRS 9 expected credit losses as at 1 January 2018 compared to IAS 39 impairment provisions at 31 December 2017.
-The remaining impact is derived from an increase in IFRS 9 Stage 1 and Stage 2 expected credit losses as at 1 January 2020 compared to 1 January 2018 (c.30%) and as at 31 December 2020 compared to 1 January 2020 (c.10%).
+The increase in available capital amounts and capital ratios as a result of application of the IFRS 9 transitional arrangements is primarily derived (c.71%) from the 'Day 1' impact of IFRS 9 expected credit losses as at 1 January 2018 compared to IAS 39 impairment provisions at 31 December 2017.
+The remaining impact is derived from an increase in IFRS 9 Stage 1 and Stage 2 expected credit losses as at 1 January 2020 compared to 1 January 2018.